KenYew/python-playground/README.md

             # 8: At any point, if the frequency of any left-most character reduces to zero, we remove it from the dictionary
             if charFrequency[leftChar] == 0:
                 del charFrequency[leftChar]
-            # 9: Shrinking the sliding window one element at a time
+            # 9: Increment the windowStart pointer to shrink the sliding window one element at a time
             windowStart += 1

         # 10: Keep track of the maximum length so far